-Dead Zone: The dead zone is the area of the sonar beam that is received after the main bottom return.
+Dead Zone: The dead zone is the area of the sonar beam that receives the sonar signal after the main bottom return.
 Fish and other objects close to the bottom that fall within the dead zone will probably not be visible in the sonar beam.
 Precision sonar beams, such as the Humminbird® 20° beam, have a smaller dead zone than wider sonar beams.